komali2/blog/content/posts/rent-motorcycle-taiwan/index.md

 250cc to 500cc

-Yellow plates can be rented on an international driver's license with a motorcycle certificaiton, or a Taiwan Heavy Motorcycle License (yellow and red plate).
+Yellow plates can be rented on an international driver's license with a motorcycle certification, or a Taiwan Heavy Motorcycle License (yellow and red plate).
 You probably aren't going to get away with renting a yellow plate without the right license, no sketchy places or anything like that.
 Heavy motorcycles are really expensive in Taiwan, nobody's going to risk a bike like that uninsured.
 This is an excellent engine size category for Taiwan, especially for single-up riders.
 It's more than enough power.

 Yellow plates can't ride in the scooter lane (legally, but often do anyway), can ride on certain highways and one or two flower roads in Taipei, can ride in the yellow "fast lane," can make left turns (but can't legally make hook turns), can't park in scooter parking spots (but often do anyway), can't legally lane split (but often do), and can't use the scooter box at a stoplight (but often do).